MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     For more detailed instructions, see [Configuring a Computer for Driver Deployment, Testing, and Debugging](http://msdn.microsoft.com/library/windows/hardware/hh698272.aspx).

-    The inf file contains the hardware ID for installing the *tabletaudiosample.sys*.
-For the sysvad sample the hardware ID is **root\\sysvad\_TabletAudioSample**.
+    The INF file contains the hardware ID for installing the *tabletaudiosample.sys*.
+For the sysvad sample, the hardware ID is **root\\sysvad\_TabletAudioSample**.

     On the target computer, open a Command Prompt window as Administrator.
 Navigate to your driver package folder, and enter the following command:

     **devcon status root\\sysvad\_TabletAudioSample**

+    Status information is displayed durring the devcon install.

 4.  **Examine the driver in Device Manager**

-    On the target computer, in a Command Prompt window, enter **devmgmt** open Device Manager.
-In Device Manager, on the View menu, choose Devices by type.
+    On the target computer, in a Command Prompt window, enter **devmgmt** to open Device Manager.
+In Device Manager, on the View menu, select **Devices by type**.

     In the device tree, locate *Virtual Audio Device (WDM) - Tablet Sample* in the Audio Device node.
 This is typically under the **Sound, video and game controllers** node.
 Confirm that it is installed and active.

-    Highlight the driver for the actual hardware on the PC in device manager.
-Right click the driver and click disable to disable the driver.
+    Highlight the driver for the actual hardware on the PC in Device Manager.
+Then right-click the driver and click disable to disable the driver.

-    Confirm in device manager that audio hardware driver, displays the a down arrow, indicating that it is disabled.
+    Confirm in Device Manager that audio hardware driver, displays the a down arrow, indicating that it is disabled.

     ![device manager tree with the virtual audio device tablet sample highlighted](images/sysvad-lab-audio-device-manager.png)

     After successfully installing the sample driver, you're now ready to test it.

-**Test the sysvad audio driver**
+**Test the Sysvad audio driver**

 1. On the target computer, in a Command Prompt window, enter **devmgmt** to open Device Manager.
-In Device Manager, on the **View** menu, choose **Devices by type**.
+In Device Manager, on the **View** menu, select **Devices by type**.
 In the device tree, locate *Virtual Audio Device (WDM) - Tablet Sample*.

 2. Open Control Panel and navigate to **Hardware and Sound** &gt; **Manage audio devices**.
-In the Sound dialog box, select the speaker icon labeled as *Virtual Audio Device (WDM) - Tablet Sample*, then click **Set Default**, but do not click **OK**.
+In the Sound dialog box, select the speaker icon labeled as *Virtual Audio Device (WDM) - Tablet Sample*, and then click **Set Default**, but do not click **OK**.
 This will keep the Sound dialog box open.
 3. Locate an MP3 or other audio file on the target computer and double-click to play it.
 Then in the Sound dialog box, verify that there is activity in the volume level indicator associated with the *Virtual Audio Device (WDM) - Tablet Sample* driver.

 ## <span id="usewindbgtodisplayinformation"></span>Section 5: Use WinDbg to display information about the driver